Couple, Marriage, and Family Therapy

 8. What will my degree prepare me for?

-Our doctoral students often find jobs in academics, administration or clinical work.
-The Texas Tech MFT program is well regarded nationally and our graduates can be found in professional settings in many states and countries.
+Graduates from our program seek and obtain a variety of positions, including faculty positions, community supervisors, medical family therapists, and private practice LMFTs.
+The Texas Tech CMFT program is well regarded nationally and our graduates can be found in professional settings in many states and countries.

 9. When is the application deadline?